-While the Merced/Fresno Design/Build Corridor Program will have recognizable stages of work, starting with design, continuing to surveying, land acquisition, clearing, utility relocation, construction, and so on, there are no -projects" as defined in this application process.
-It is anticipated that this work will be bid as a single design/build package, and the request is for approval of the entire program from final design to ac-ceptance of the infrastructure and track.
+While the CA-SF/San JoseHSR-Design/Build Corridor Program will have recognizable stages of work, starting with design, continuing to surveying, clearing, utility relocation, construction, and so on, there are no -projects" as defined in this application process.
+The request is for approval of the entire program from final design to acceptance of the infrastructure and track.
+It is anticipated that this work will be bid as a small number of design/build packages based on type of work and/or geography, to be determined in the process of developing the 30% design.

-Corridor Program Name: CA-MERCED/FRESNOHSR-DESIGN/BUILD Date of Submission: 10/01/09 Version
+Corridor Program Name: CA-SF/SANJOSEHSR-DESIGN/BUILD Date of Submission: 10/01/09 Version Number: 1